statamic/docs/content/collections/docs/git-integration.md

 ### From the command line

-You can also manually trigger a commit on the command line using the following command:
+Manually trigger commits via command line using the following command:

 ```bash
 php please git:commit